andrewcbancroft/datadaylife-blog/_posts/2018-05-23-to-dimension-or-not-to-dimension-how-to-know-when-to-create-a-new-dimension.md

 Often, the high-level nouns they use are clues as to what could be translated to a dimension table in your dimensional model.

+Dimensional modeling is highly collaborative by nature, so utilize your business partners when you're unsure of how to organize their data.
 When in doubt, ask the folks who will use the model.

-Dimensional modeling is highly collaborative by nature, so utilize your business partners when you're unsure of how to organize their data.
+## Ask the extreme: What if we only had one huge dimension?
+Having one huge dimension feels like the wrong design move, but why?

+Right now, I'm imagining a table that contains every bit of descriptive context about a measurement without discrimination...just one huge dimension.
+What's the discomfort here?

+## Ask the other extreme: What if every column was its own dimension?

 ## Ask: If I were to create a dimension, how many columns would it have?

 ## Ask: What attributes change together?

-## Ask the extreme:  What if every column was its own dimension?

-## Ask the other extreme: What if we only had one huge dimension?

 ## Ask: What pieces or chunks of descriptive context will be reused without the need for other chunks of descriptive context?